Read more: Extension Cord Laws | eHow.com

 NM-type is the most common electrical wire used for Code compliancy throughout the US and Canada.

-PowerBridge kits purchased online from Authorized Retailers include a 6-foot length of gauge 14/2 NM-type (ROMEX brand) in-wall rated power-wire.
+PowerBridge kits purchased online from several authorized resellers including Amazon, which include a pre-stripped length of gauge 14/2 NM-type (ROMEX brand) in-wall rated power-wire.
 Longer lengths up to 75′ of wire can be used.

 The existing building electrical wiring is 12/2 gauge and the outlet is on a 20-amp circuit.